James Parkinson

-James Parkinson FGS (11 April 175521 December 1824) was an English surgeon, apothecary, geologist, palaeontologist and political activist.
-He is best known for his 1817 work An Essay on the Shaking Palsy, in which he was the first to describe "paralysis agitans", a condition that would later be renamed Parkinson's disease by Jean-Martin Charcot.
+James Parkinson FGS (11 April 1755 – 21 December 1824) was an English surgeon, apothecary, geologist, palaeontologist, and political activist.
+He is best known for his 1817 work An Essay on the Shaking Palsy, in which he was the first to describe "paralysis agitans", a condition that was later renamed Parkinson's disease by Jean-Martin Charcot.

 Early life

-James Parkinson was born April 11, 1755 in Shoreditch, London, England.
+James Parkinson was born on 11 April 1755 in Shoreditch, London, England.
 He was the son of John Parkinson, an apothecary and surgeon practising in Hoxton Square in London, and the oldest of five siblings, including his brother William and his sister Mary Sedgwick.
-In 1784 Parkinson was approved by the City of London Corporation as a surgeon.
+In 1784, Parkinson was approved by the City of London Corporation as a surgeon.

 On 21 May 1783, he married Mary Dale, with whom he subsequently had eight children; two did not survive past childhood.
 Soon after he was married, Parkinson succeeded his father in his practice in 1 Hoxton Square.